Nuclear electromagnetic pulse: Characteristics

 Nuclear EMP is a complex multi-pulse, usually described in terms of three components, as defined by the International Electrotechnical Commission (IEC).

-The three components of nuclear EMP, as defined by the IEC, are called "E1", "E2" and "E3".
+The three components of nuclear EMP, as defined by the IEC, are called "E1", "E2", and "E3".

+The three categories of high-altitude EMP are divided according to the time duration and occurrence of each pulse.
+E1 is the fastest or "early time" high-altitude EMP.
+Traditionally, the term "EMP" often refers specifically to this E1 component of high-altitude electromagnetic pulse.

+The E2 and E3 pulses are often further subdivided into additional divisions according to causation.
+E2 is a much lower intensity "intermediate time" EMP, which is further divided into E2A (scattered gamma EMP) and E2B (neutron gamma EMP).

+E3 is a very long-duration "late time" pulse, which is extremely slow in rise and fall times compared to the other components of EMP.
+E3 is further divided into E3A (blast wave) and E3B (heave).
+E3 is also called magnetohydrodynamic EMP.

 E1

 The E1 pulse is a very fast component of nuclear EMP.
 E1 is a brief but intense electromagnetic field that induces high voltages in electrical conductors.
 E1 causes most of its damage by causing electrical breakdown voltages to be exceeded.
 E1 can destroy computers and communications equipment and it changes too quickly (nanoseconds) for ordinary surge protectors to provide effective protection from it.
 Fast-acting surge protectors (such as those using TVS diodes) will block the E1 pulse.

 E1 is produced when gamma radiation from the nuclear detonation ionizes (strips electrons from) atoms in the upper atmosphere.
 This is known as the Compton effect and the resulting current is called the "Compton current".
-The electrons travel in a generally downward direction at relativistic speeds (more than 90 per cent of the speed of light).
+The electrons travel in a generally downward direction at relativistic speeds (more than 90 percent of the speed of light).
 In the absence of a magnetic field, this would produce a large, radial pulse of electric current propagating outward from the burst location confined to the source region (the region over which the gamma photons are attenuated).
 The Earth's magnetic field exerts a force on the electron flow at a right angle to both the field and the particles' original vector, which deflects the electrons and leads to synchrotron radiation.
 Because the outward traveling gamma pulse is propagating at the speed of light, the synchrotron radiation of the Compton electrons adds coherently, leading to a radiated electromagnetic signal.
 This interaction produces a large, brief, pulse.

 Several physicists worked on the problem of identifying the mechanism of the HEMP E1 pulse.
 The mechanism was finally identified by Conrad Longmire of Los Alamos National Laboratory in 1963.

 Longmire gives numerical values for a typical case of E1 pulse produced by a second-generation nuclear weapon such as those of Operation Fishbowl.
 The typical gamma rays given off by the weapon have an energy of about 2 MeV (mega electron-volts).
 The gamma rays transfer about half of their energy to the ejected free electrons, giving an energy of about 1 MeV.